Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 The adoption of germ theory didn’t stop infection and death, but it helped us get an order of magnitude better handle on prevention.

-By adopting Self-Determination Theory as the most basic science for education, we can get an order of magnitude better handle on preventing disengagement and educating children.
+By adopting Self-Determination Theory as the most basic science for education, we can get an order of magnitude better handle on reducing the 50-70% rate of disengagement in schools which will enable far more children to be properly educated.

 Not every historically relevant movement has achieved the status of a pervasive social fact.